 Significant work is happening on cost rental.
-We have officially engaged the European Investment bank, EIB, to act as an adviser on how we can achieve cost rental that works at the entry level.
+We have officially engaged the European Investment Bank to act as an adviser on how we can achieve cost rental that works at the entry level.
 The National Development Finance Agency, NDFA, has also done financial modelling on this.
 I have engaged with one of the housing bodies on this site to ensure the entry-level rents we are discussing are below market levels.
 The key thing about cost rental is that while it might start off at 15% to 25% below market value, over time that increases to up to 40% below market value.

 Cost rental needs to be affordable based on the tenants' income.
 Comparing entry-level rent with market rent is not the right metric.
 That is why we use a metric such as the ESRI's 30% of net disposable income.
 The problem is that the rent for the homes on Enniskerry Road will be €1,200 per month, meaning a household will need a net disposable income of €4,000, which is considerably above the income of many households required for this.
 In real terms - St. Michael's estate in Inchicore is a good example of this - we need entry-level rents of between €700 and €900 a month to meet the need of those whose household income is between €40,000 and €70,000.

 That is what is done in other cities.
-They construct the finances in a different way than what is proposed for Enniskerry Road.
+They construct the finances in a different way from what is proposed for Enniskerry Road.
 I urge the Minister to re-examine this.
-Otherwise a large group of households that today cannot gain access to social housing will not be able to afford the rents, either on Enniskerry Road or in Saint Michael's Estate, if it follows what is happening in Dún Laoghaire-Rathdown.
+Otherwise a large group of households that today cannot gain access to social housing will not be able to afford the rents, either on Enniskerry Road or in St. Michael's Estate, if it follows what is happening in Dún Laoghaire-Rathdown.
 That would be a mistake given the importance of the two initial cost rental projects.

 I accept that point completely in terms of making sure the rents are actually affordable for the people at whom the solutions or apartments are aimed.
 We have a new working group on cost rental in the Department now.
 I have the European Investment Bank agreement, as I have said.
 It was signed in May.
 The agreement states the bank will provide advisory services.
 The NDFA has done its own financial modelling.